Leo Radzihovsky

-Leo Radzihovsky is a Russian American condensed matter physicist and academic serving as a professor of Distinction in Physics at the University of Colorado Boulder.

-Radzihovsky's theoretical research integrates classical and quantum aspects of condensed matter, revealing novel states of matter and phase transitions between them, driven by strong fluctuations and/or spatial heterogeneity.
-He has authored numerous journal articles in leading journals, delivered talks at conferences and workshops, and is the recipient of the LeRoy Apker Award, Jonsson Valedictorian Prize, NSF CAREER Award.
+Leo Radzihovsky is a Russian American condensed matter physicist and academic, currently serving as a professor of distinction in Physics at the University of Colorado Boulder.
+Radzihovsky's theoretical research integrates classical and quantum aspects of condensed matter, revealing novel states of matter and phase transitions between them driven by strong fluctuations and/or spatial heterogeneity.

+He is the recipient of the LeRoy Apker Award.
 Radzihovsky is a Simons Foundation Investigator, a Fellow of the David and Lucile Packard Foundation, a Fellow of the American Physical Society, and an Alfred P. Sloan Research Fellow.

 Early life and education

 Born in Saint Petersburg, Russia, Radzihovsky immigrated to the US in 1980.
-In 1988, he earned his B.S. and M.S. in physics with a minor in Electrical Engineering from Rensselaer Polytechnic Institute (RPI) and in summers worked as an intern at Monsanto as a chemical engineer and at AT&T Bell Labs at Holmdel NJ in 1988 where he researched picosecond pulse generation and compression in semiconductor lasers, and met his future wife, Lucy Pao, also a professor at CU Boulder in Electrical Engineering.
-After graduating from RPI, he received the 1989 LeRoy Apker National Award for best undergraduate physics research on electron transport in nondegenerate semiconductors.
-Having moved to Harvard to pursue his Ph.D. in physics, in 1989 he received an A.M. in Physics.
-In the summers of 1989 and 1990, he worked as a summer intern at the Hewlett-Packard Labs in Palo Alto, where he designed a femtosecond laser pulse autocorrelator and studied optical fiber nonlinear effects.
-He married Lucy in 1991, and continued living in Cambridge MA.
+In 1988, he earned his B.S. and M.S. in Physics with a minor in Electrical Engineering from Rensselaer Polytechnic Institute (RPI).
 He completed his Ph.D. at Harvard in 1993, supported by the Hertz Graduate Fellowship, and pursued a Postdoctoral Fellowship at the James Franck Institute at the University of Chicago.